binpash/aggregators/benchmarks/readme.md

 5. <output.txt> : output file produced after running entire script with this infrastructure (provided as last argument to ../infra_run.py)

 ### Pipeline for [Running with Benchmark](#run-with-benchmark-sets)

+## Random Input Generation:

+- Given total bytes desired, max byte per line, min byte per line, generate file with random word
+- Given total bytes, total lines, percentage of non-distinct line length, and percentage of non-distinct word, generate file with random words that guarantee and best adhere to given percentages (depending on randomization and total lines given, we might have more repeats than desired percentage)
+- Given total bytes, regex or word, and percentage of file matching pattern, generate file with random words guaranteeing percentage of match with file size roughly total bytes number

 ![alt text](./simple_infra/infra.png)